Model Based Residual Policy Learning with Applications to Antenna Control: Introduction

-In this work, we present a novel method which uses a model-based approach to learn a correction term to a baseline policy.
-We show how the RPL idea can be extended to stochastic policies, and that we get cumulative gain by combining it with model-based methods.
-A theoretical analysis of the algorithm performance bound is provided.
-We then evaluate our approach on a problem of controlling antennas in a telecommunication network, which we model as a continuous action problem.
-We empirically show that our proposed algorithm outperforms the state-of-the-art on this problem in terms of sample efficiency, which makes it a better alternative for real world deployment.
-Finally, we evaluate the method on several robotic control tasks in the MuJoCo environment, frequently outperforming state-of-the art model-based methods in terms of sample efficiency.
-For each experiment, ablation studies show the contributions of both the residual learning and the model based components.
+Contribution-wise, in this work we introduce the problem of controlling antennas in a telecommunication network as an RL problem with continuous actions (discrete actions were used in previous works).
+We present a novel method using a model-based approach to learn a correction term to a baseline policy, extending the RPL idea to stochastic policies, and demonstrate cumulative gain by combining it with model-based methods when applied to controlling antenna tilt.
+We provide a theoretical analysis of the algorithm's performance bound and empirically show in simulated mobile networks that our algorithm outperforms the state-of-the-art (DQN~\cite{mendo2023multi}) in terms of sample efficiency and initial performance, making it a more practical alternative for real-world deployment in controlling antennas in a telecommunication network.
+Finally, an ablation study highlights the contributions of both our extension to the residual learning concept and the model-based component.
+Additional details, including proofs of the presented lemmas, simulation parameters, and further experiments, can be found in our technical report {\tt \url{https://arxiv.org/abs/2211.08796}}.